-- A small portion of the pipeline was installed in 1932. - The pipeline had varying diameters of pipe (Constant and Constant a - The PSEP Decision Tree indicated that pre-1946, non-piggable gas transmission pipe should be replaced.
+- A small portion of the pipeline was installed in 1932. - The pipeline had varying diameters of pipe (management).
+These differing diameters made the line unpiggable. - The PSEP Decision Tree indicated that pre-1946, non-piggable gas transmission pipe should be replaced.